ucd-nlmsc-teamproject/TeamRocket/Code/chatbot/README.txt

+REDUNDANT CODE which is not part of the final application

 Update "chatbot/settings.py", line 57, update your own path to the folder, relative path to be added later on

 open terminal here: